JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 ````@example RateSystem
 pidx = 1              # Index of the parameter within the parameter-container of ds
 forcing_start_time = -50.0  # Time when the parameter shift should start
-forcing_length = 105.0 # Time interval over which p(interval) is spread out or squeezed
+forcing_duration = 105.0 # Time interval over which p(interval) is spread out or squeezed
 forcing_scale = 3.0   # Amplitude of the ramping. `p` is then automatically rescaled
 t0 = -70.0            # Initial time of the resulting non-autonomous system (relevant to later compute trajectories)

-rs = RateSystem(ds, rf, pidx; forcing_start_time, forcing_length, forcing_scale, t0)
+rs = RateSystem(ds, rf, pidx; forcing_start_time, forcing_duration, forcing_scale, t0)
 ````

 !!! note
-    Choosing different values of the `forcing_length` allows us to vary the speed of the parameter ramping, while its shape remains the same, and it only gets stretched or squeezed.
+    Choosing different values of the `forcing_duration` allows us to vary the speed of the parameter ramping, while its shape remains the same, and it only gets stretched or squeezed.

 !!! note
     If `p(t)` within the `RateFunction` is a monotonic function, the `forcing_scale` will give the total amplitude of the parameter ramping.
 For non-monotonic `p(t)`, the `forcing_scale` will only linearly scale the amplitude of the parameter ramping, but does not equal the total amplitude.